 - Proper dental care, including preventive dental checkups, makes it possible to preserve veneers for more than a decade.
 This makes veneers one of the longest lasting forms of cosmetic treatment available.

 Choosing veneers vs bonding depends on the goals for treatment?

 Though both bonding and veneers can effectively both hide many of the same concerns, they do have unique benefits and a few disadvantages as well.
 In order to determine which is the better solution for your smile, talk to your dentist.
 Inform the dentist about your budget considerations and how quickly you hope to have the enhancements completed.
 Lastly, share how long you expect them to last.

 Here are a few cosmetic dental considerations:

 - Cosmetic bonding is an affordable and fast treatment option, thanks to the dentist’s own artistry being used to create the enhancements.
 The composite resin material used to craft the improvements is durable, but less stain-resistant than the porcelain used to create veneers.

-- Veneers are more expensive initially, than bonding, but they can create more long-lasting results because veneers are naturally stain-resistant.
-Most people can enjoy their veneers for ten years, or even more, so long as they use excellent dental hygiene and maintain preventive care.
+- Veneers are more expensive initially, than bonding, but they can create more long-lasting results because veneers are naturally stain resistant.
+Most people can enjoy their veneers for ten to 20 years, or even more, so long as they use excellent dental hygiene and maintain preventive care.
 Poor hygiene can cause odor problems with veneers.

 - Dentists will choose to use veneers for a smile makeover of more than 4 teeth because they will have more control.